stormasm/docker-examples/doc/notes.md

 #### In these notes

 *santafe* is an example tag name.
-docker maps the port 8080 port inside the container to the port 3000 on your machine.
+docker maps the port *8080* port inside the container to the port *3000* on your machine.

+Go to the directory that has your *Dockerfile* and run the following commands

 #### Build your image